Andrea Brymer: Career

 During her time at STV, Andrea been one of the two main presenters chosen to co-host live pan-Scottish programmes on major stories.
 These include two Scottish elections, the North Sea helicopter crash in 2009, which killed 16 men and the Pope's visit to Scotland in 2010.

 She has also fronted a variety of other programmes, including the cookery programme Desert Island Chefs, and co-host of STV's Hogmanay programme, from the Fireballs at Stonehaven.
 In 2007 she hosted 'Harbour Live', a series of programmes live from Peterhead and Arbroath.

 Personal life

 Brymer has been married to Alan Ronald, an oil worker, since 1998.
-They live in Aberdeen with their four sons.
+They live in Aberdeen with their three sons.